 - What tags are associated with the video (tags)

-After applying the appropriate information inside of IBM Cloud Video, you’ll need to implement uploading and video management interface on top of the API.
+After applying the appropriate information inside of IBM Video Streaming, you’ll need to implement uploading and video management interface on top of the API.
 This way, you can apply your existing workflow to video management as well.

 It’s also possible to set up specific publishing groups which can be based on metadata if a video has been tagged appropriately.